PengJiyuan/is_two_b/README.md

 [![NPM Version][npm-image]][npm-url]

-Check if a string is 'bb'.
+Check if a string is 'bb'.orz

 ## Install
 ```bash